Pretty Baby (1978 film): Plot

 Violet flees the brothel after being punished for engaging in "hijinks" and getting into trouble.
-She appears on Bellocq's doorstep, asking if he will sleep with her and take care of her.
-He initially says no, but then takes her in, starting soon afterward a sexual relationship with the girl.
-In many ways, their relationship resembles one between a sexually abusive parent and child, with Bellocq standing in for Violet's absent mother, and Violet seeking to fill that role subconsciously.
-Bellocq buys Violet a doll, saying that "every child should have a doll."; she responds with "I'm a child to you?!".
-Bellocq is entranced by Violet's beauty, youth, and photogenic face.
-She is frustrated by Bellocq's devotion to his photography and lack of care for her as a dependent, as much as he is frustrated by the reality that she is an adolescent girl.
+She appears on Bellocq's doorstep, asking if he will sleep with and take care of her.
+He initially refuses, but then takes her in, soon beginning a sexual relationship with the young girl.
+Later, Bellocq buys Violet a doll, saying that "every child should have a doll."; she responds by saying, "I'm a child to you?!".
+Violet is frustrated by Bellocq's devotion to his photography and lack of care for her as a dependent, as much as he is frustrated by her adolescent behaviour.
+She later poses for a picture holding the doll and looking like a young girl.
+Later on, Violet sits under a tree, playing with her doll and recites her mother's criticisms of her to the doll.

-Violet eventually returns to Nell's after quarreling with Bellocq, but local social reform groups are forcing the brothels of Storyville to close.
-Bellocq arrives to wed Violet, ostensibly to protect her from the wider world.
+Violet eventually returns to Nell's after quarrelling with Bellocq, but local social reform groups are forcing all brothels of Storyville to close.
+As everyone packs and leaves, Bellocq appears and proposes marriage to Violet.
+Excited, Violet tells some of the women, who then accompany them to church.
+After the wedding, they all go to the country to celebrate.

-Two weeks after the wedding, Hattie and her husband arrive from St. Louis to collect Violet, claiming that her marriage to Bellocq is illegal without parental consent.
-Bellocq does not want to let Violet go; she asks if he will go with her and her family.
-Upon hearing that Violet does want to go to St. Louis, he tells her to leave, realizing that schooling and a more conventional life are in the girl's best interest.
+Two weeks after the wedding, Hattie and her new husband (Fuller) arrive from St. Louis to collect Violet, claiming that her marriage to Bellocq is illegal without parental consent.
+Bellocq does not want to let Violet go, but Fuller explains that Hattie has been "reformed" and Violet deserves the same opportunity.
+Violet asks if Bellocq will come with her and her family to St. Louis.
+Following a prolonged silence, Bellocq finally gestures for Violet to go with her family.

+At the train station, Violet is dressed in adolescent clothes with a ribbon in her hair.
+Fuller has Violet pose with her mother and baby brother for a family photograph, but an upset Violet stares into the distance, almost into the camera/viewer.